Demons (Dostoevsky novel): Part III

 Most of society's anger for the night's events is directed toward Julia Mikhaylovna.
 Pyotr Stepanovich is not suspected, and news spreads that Stavrogin has left on the train for Petersburg.
 The revolutionary crew, however, are alarmed.
 They are on the point of mutiny until Pyotr Stepanovich shows them Lebyadkin's letter to Von Lembke.
 He points to their own undeniable involvement and tells them that Shatov is also determined to denounce them.
 They agree that Shatov will have to be killed and a plan is made to lure him to the isolated location where he has buried the society's printing press.

 Pyotr Stepanovich explains that Kirillov has agreed to write a note taking responsibility for their crimes before he commits suicide.
-Shatov himself is preoccupied with the unexpected return of his ex-wife Marie, who has turned up on his doorstep, alone, ill and poverty-stricken.
+Shatov is preoccupied with the unexpected return of his ex-wife Marie, who has turned up on his doorstep, alone, ill and poverty-stricken.
 He is overjoyed to see her, and when it turns out that she is going into labour with Stavrogin's child he frantically sets about helping her.
 The child is born and, reconciled with Marie, he is happy that he is going to be the father.
 That night the emissary from the revolutionary group—Erkel—arrives to escort Shatov to the isolated part of Skvoreshniki where the printing press is buried.

 Thinking this will be his final interaction with the society, Shatov agrees to come.
 As he shows Erkel the spot, the other members of the group jump out and grab him.
 Pyotr Verkhovensky puts a gun to Shatov's forehead and fires, killing him.
 As they clumsily weight the body and dump it in the pond, one of the participants in the crime—Lyamshin—completely loses his head and starts shrieking like an animal.
 He is restrained and eventually quietened, and they go their separate ways.
 Early the following morning Pyotr Stepanovich proceeds to Kirillov's place.
 Kirillov has been forewarned and is eagerly awaiting him.

 However, his aversion to Pyotr Stepanovich and the news of Shatov's death arouse a reluctance to comply, and for some time they parley, both with guns in hand.
 Eventually Kirillov seems to be overcome by the power of his desire to kill himself and despite his misgivings he hurriedly writes and signs the suicide note taking responsibility for the crimes, and runs into the next room.
 But there is no shot, and Pyotr Stepanovich cautiously follows him into the darkened room.
 A strange and harrowing confrontation ends with Pyotr Stepanovich fleeing in a panic.
 A shot rings out and he returns to find that Kirillov has shot himself through the head.